 Different brands of farro can cook differently.
 Also, some people like a softer texture and some like a firmer texture.
 You might also notice different cooking methods - some recipes have a shorter cooking time but longer release time and some recipes (like this one) have a longer cooking time and quick release.

-For this recipe, I give a range of cooking times (8 to 10 minutes for pearled; 12 to 15 minutes for whole grain.)
-It's best to error in the side of undercooking slightly.
-You can always re-seal the lid and program a few more minutes of cooking time if the farro is too chewy for your liking.
+It's best to error in the side of undercooking farro slightly.
+You can always re-seal the lid and program a few more minutes of cooking time if the farro is too firm or chewy for your liking.

 No. Farro is an ancient strain of wheat and is not gluten-free